apache/buildstream/doc/source/main_using.rst

 Using
 =====
-This section details how to use the BuildStream command line interface and work with existing BuildStream projects.
+This section includes user facing documentation including tutorials, guides and information on user preferences and configuration.

 .. toctree::